Nominations and eligibility for body corporate committees

 Nominations may be given in writing before the meeting or orally at the meeting.

-A lot owner is not able to nominate a person for committee membership if the lot owner owes a body corporate debt when the secretary gets the nomination.
+A lot owner cannot nominate a person for committee membership if they owe a body corporate debt when the secretary gets their nomination.

 Eligibility for committee membership